Hiking & Kayaking, 8 days

 Hiking and Kayaking in Southern Greenland Travel diary

 Day 1.
 Narsarsuaq, Greenland

-Three-hour flight from Keflavik (Iceland’s international airport) to Narsarsuaq (Greenland) with spectacular views of Kap Farvel and the huge southern Greenland icesheet … I’m having the window!
+Three-hour flight from Reykjavik (Iceland’s domestic airport) to Narsarsuaq (Greenland) with spectacular views of Kap Farvel and the huge southern Greenland icesheet … I’m having the window!
 Met by our English speaking guide at the airport, crossing the Eriksfjord by zodiac to Qassiarsuk, our base in Southern Greenland.
 After staying at the Leif Eriksson Hostel we have our first thrill of the journey: a guided tour of the viking ruins of Brattahlid (present day Qassiarsuk), learning the history of the arrival of Eric the Red from Iceland at this small settlement in 985 and Leiff, his son’s voyage to Vinland ( Canada) in 1000.
 Of particular interest are the reconstructions of a viking house (spacious but cold) and an Inuit dwelling (small but warmer), transporting us back in time to the harsh conditions in which these people lived and it definitely shows us how the Inuit knew how to adapt better to the progressive cooling of the climate.
 Dinner and overnight stay at the Leif Eriksson Hostel.

 Day 2.
 The Mellem cabin